 Contract: Design and Construct

-Once the tidal works permit has been received, an operational change will be made to take the current Line #4 out of operation, for a significantly reduced period than would have been needed if the new pipeline needed to be constructed in the alignment of the old asset.
-The old asset will then be cutdown into transportable sections, capped and transported to a disposal site for scrapping.
-In parallel, civil, structural and diving crews will start piling rectifications to extend life of the existing structure by another 25 years.
+Once completed, an operational change was made to take the current Line #4 out of operation.
+The old asset was then cutdown into transportable sections, capped and taken to a disposal site for scrapping.
+In parallel, civil, structural and diving crews started piling rectifications to extend the life of the existing structure by another 25 years.

-Once the old pipe removal has commenced, new pipeline installation will follow progressively.
-New pipe strings will be lifted by our lifting crews off the temporary supports that were used in the welding/ coating operations and placed onto the support foundations or into culverts as required for this project.
-Some of the pipe strings will be placed on the tidal areas using a specialised push/ pull method to reduce the construction footprint in the tidal areas.
+New pipe strings were lifted off temporary supports that were used in the welding/ coating operations and placed onto the support foundations or into culverts.
+The pipe strings in the tidal areas were placed using a specialised push/ pull method to reduce the construction footprint.

-After placing the entire pipeline on the existing structure, the pipeline will be tested hydrostatically to more than the operating pressure.
-After testing, pipeline will be de-watered and handed over to QAL Operations.
+After placing the entire pipeline on the existing structure, the pipeline was tested hydrostatically to more than the operating pressure.
+After testing, the pipeline was de-watered and handed over to QAL Operations.

 Over 150,000 hours were worked on site with zero lost time injuries and environmental incidents recorded.
 The team’s strong focus on quality was also evident with zero weld repairs recorded.
 The team also contributed to the economic well-being of the region by maximising local industry participation.